Naomi Osaka & The Steep Price Of Prioritizing Mental Health

 Perhaps both sadly and ironically, in her effort to preserve her peace by quietly avoiding a press conference, she instead got something far worse – a media circus.

 Happiness is not a final destination.
-You don’t do “X” amount of things and then reach a point in life where infinite joy exists from there on out.
+You don’t do “X” amount of things and then reach a point in life where infinite joy and peace exists from there on out.

 Nope!
 Joy and the happy-horse that it rode in on is 50% choice and 100% chore.
 You must choose happiness every day, and it’s work and quite frankly, exhausting.